mixxxdj/mixxx/source/glossary.rst

      'loud' a sound from a channel is.

    balance
-     A balance control on a mixer allows to adjust the balance between the left and right channel.
+     A balance control on a mixer allows you to adjust the balance between the left and right channel.
 The balance refers to the relative volume of the corresponding channel in a stereo audio signal.

    tempo